 14.)
 For fish submissions that are marked "on the fly", photographic evidence of the fish must include the fly reel, fly line, or fly rod in at least one photo with the fish.

 16.)
-The youth division is for children 13 and younger and are free with a paid adult's AOTY registration.
+The youth division is for children who are not required to buy an adult angling license in their state of residence.
+One youth division spot is free with a paid adult's AOTY registration.
 The youth division has it's own leader board and prizes.
 Rules for the youth division are slightly more relaxed, for example, and adult can assist in netting a youth's fish.
 As a general rule of thumb.. "as a parent would you be proud to say your child caught this fish from a kayak".. if so feel free to enter it.

 17.)
-All fish entered must be caught after the entry fee is paid.
+All fish entered must be caught after the donation has been made.
 An exception to this rule may be granted at the Admins' discretion in January if the payment mechanism is not available.

 |Rainbow Trout||8.0 pts/in|